furynet/fury-1/docs/features/bank.md

 ## Summary

 This module is mainly used to transfer coins between accounts, query account balances, and provide common offline transaction signing and broadcasting methods.
-In addition, the available units of tokens in the GRIDhub system are defined using [coin-type](../concepts/coin-type.md).
+In addition, the available units of tokens in the FURYhub system are defined using [coin-type](../concepts/coin-type.md).

 ## Usage Scenario